WQNU

-WQNU (103.1 FM, "New Country Q103.1") is a commercial radio station broadcasting a country music format.
-Licensed to Lyndon, Kentucky, it serves the Louisville metropolitan area.
-It is owned by SummitMedia.
+WQNU (103.1 FM, "New Country Q103.1") is a commercial radio station licensed to Lyndon, Kentucky, United States, and serving the Louisville metropolitan area.
+Owned by SummitMedia, it features a country music format.
 The studios are at Chestnut Centre on South 4th Street in downtown Louisville.

-WQNU is a Class C2 station.
-It has an effective radiated power (ERP) of 23,000 watts.
-The transmitter is on Hitt Road in Louisville, off Riverside Expressway (Interstate 71).
+WQNU's transmitter is sited on Hitt Road in Louisville, off Riverside Expressway (Interstate 71).